Best Push Mowers For Your Yard

 - For convenience, look for a mower with a blade brake clutch.
 This stops the blade from spinning but allows the engine to keep running, so you can empty the grass collection bag and leave the motor running.

 - Others automatically bag grass clippings from the rear or side of the mower.
 Some allow users to alternate between both types.

-- A mulching mower will chop the clippings into fine pieces creating instant fertilizer for your lawn.
+- A mulching mower will chop the clippings into fine pieces, creating instant fertilizer for your lawn.